amirbawab/GraphADT/README.md

     (<A>, <B>)
     (<B>, <A>)

+*Note:*
+- `Graph <E,T>`. `E` is the vertex generic type. `T` is the edge generic type.
-This method (B) is more dynamic compared to the first method (A) because it allows you to choose any generic type for your graph.
-For instance, you can create a class `Person` and build a graph of generic type `Person` so that every edge between two persons is a relationship and the edge weight is the type of this relationship.
+- This method (B) is more dynamic compared to the first method (A) because it allows you to choose any generic type for your graph vertices data and edges label.
+For instance, you can create a class `Person` and build a graph with vertices data of type `Person` and edges label of type `Integer`, so that every edge between two persons is a relationship and the edge label is the type of this relationship (1: friends, 2: family,  etc... ).

 ###Example of a project using the GraphADT: Montreal metro